 - Orientation.
 During Orientation, our Editor will present the academic requirements and will outline the work plan.

 - Editorial Meetings.
 Students pitch ideas for stories and stories are assigned.
 Students can create content for all the channels of the news agency:

 - MADbudget.
 Travel Guide to Madrid, Spain.

 - Journalism Confabs.
-During the Internship Seminar, our Editor will carry out various confabs, providing essential advice so that students can launch their future career as journalists, photographers and videographers.
+During the Internship & Mentoring Program, our Editor will carry out various confabs, providing essential advice so that students can launch their future career as journalists, photographers and videographers.

 - Workshops.
-The Internship Seminar includes interactive workshops with prestigious RGNN Experts and Mentors.
+The Internship & Mentoring Program includes interactive workshops with prestigious RGNN Experts and Mentors.
 The objective of the workshops is to bring students one step close to their future career as journalists.
-Examples of workshops in past Internship Seminars:
+Examples of workshops in past Internship & Mentoring Program:

 - “Get Paid to Travel: Taking Your Travel Writing Career (and Income!) to the Next Level” with RGNN Expert and Mentor Benjamin Jones.

 - “Cuba in Images: Capturing the Iconic History of Havana: Photojournalism Workshop” with RGNN Expert and Mentor Desmond Boylan.